-That event completely changed my mentality about what sauces to serve with corned beef.
+That event completely changed my mind about what sauces to serve with corned beef.
 No longer was I satisfied with the same old ketchup and mustard on my sandwich.
 I wanted to try new sauces, sauces that would really complement the flavors of the corned beef.

 So, if you’re looking for a new sauce to try with your next corned beef dish, here are 20+ sauces that are sure to please.

 - Horseradish Sauce

 - Mornay Sauce

 - Garlic Herb Butter Sauce

 - Hot Sauce